 Combat cold symptoms, such as a sore throat, runny nose, and cough, early so they don’t turn into a long-term illness that keeps you out of work, school, and daily life.
 At Internal Medicine of Greater New Haven, the professional health care team diagnoses and treats common cold symptoms to help you find relief and get back on your feet quickly.
-If you live in Hamden, Connecticut, or the surrounding area and have a cold or persistent cough, call or book online to make an appointment.
+If you live in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, or the surrounding area and have a cold or persistent cough, call or book online to make an appointment.

 Common cold symptoms usually come on within one to three days of you being infected with the virus.
 It may present with symptoms, such as a sore throat, sneezing, fatigue, cough, and runny nose.
 These symptoms may last for up to seven days, and usually go away on their own.
 But, you should consider consulting Internal Medicine of Greater New Haven if:

 Also, contact the clinic if your symptoms seem to be getting worse, and if you have a severe sore throat with fever, which could indicate strep throat.
 Pain in your chest, belly, or sensitivity to bright lights suggests you have something more serious than just a cold, too.